ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ***Discussion:***
-The table above shows the Top 5 Tracks and their corresponding Artist(s).
-As for the graph, it is observed that Taylor Swift has the highest amount of track released followed by The Weeknd, then, Bad Bunny and SZA, and lastly, Harry Styles.
+The table and graph above shows the Top 5 Tracks and their corresponding Artist(s) having Blinding Lights as the top track followed by Shape of You.
+As for the second graph, it is observed that Taylor Swift has the highest amount of track released followed by The Weeknd, then, Bad Bunny and SZA, and lastly, Harry Styles.

 ### *4. Temporal Trends 📊*